Share this article

 How Long Does It Take to Earn a Bachelor’s in Psychology?

 A traditional bachelor’s degree program is comprised of 120 educational credits that can be earned within four years and includes a combination of core courses, general education courses, and electives.
-However, some schools, such as the University of Arizona Global Campus (UAGC), allow you to speed up your time to graduation by transferring credits from community college courses, prior learning assessments, national testing programs, and military or work experience.
+However, some schools, such as the University of Arizona Global Campus (UAGC), allow you to speed up your time to graduation by transferring approved credits from community college courses, prior learning assessments, national testing programs, and military or work experience.

 Is a Bachelor’s Degree in Psychology Available Online?